xuankimtran/docs-1/pages/katalon-analytics/docs/code-repo.md

 permalink: katalon-analytics/docs/code-repo.html
 description:
 ---
-After downloading and configuring Agents, the next step is to create a test project in **Code Repo**.
+After downloading and configuring Agents, the next step is to create a test project in **Test Projects**.
 It is where you store your test projects for remote execution.

-On Katalon TestOps, go to your **Project**, choose **TestOps CI** and select **Code Repo**.
+On Katalon TestOps, go to your **Project**, choose **TestOps CI** and select **Test Projects**.
 Here you can view your existing projects or create a new test project.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/code-repo/code-repo.png)